 All eyes are on the “weird” Steckler sisters, since they had the most to lose from having Mila on the team.
 Can Ellie and Stella trust each other long enough to clear their own names or is it best to leave everything in the past?

 1. Was They’ll Never Catch Us able to grab your attention immediately?

 We all agreed that the plot hooked us immediately.
 We’re introduced to two very different sisters with a complex family dynamic.
 Cross country has become everything to them because it’s their ticket out of a their small town in the Catskills mountains.

 We could tell from the beginning that most of the characters were morally gray and that had us excited about the dark plot.

-2. Which character did you relate to the most, and what was it about them that you connected with?
+2. Which character did you relate to the most in the book, and why?

 We were split 50/50 on who we related to the most.
 Everyone picked either Stella or Ellie instead of any of the supporting characters.
 The people who ran cross country chose Stella, because her passion and drive were relatable.
 Even though they said she was more intense, they admired her desire to be the best.

 Everyone else chose Ellie, who found her more relatable because she didn’t make cross country her entire life.
 She showed her emotions and had to deal with a lot of crap from people.
 Despite that, she became a stronger person and learned a lot about herself, and others, along the way.